SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch20:signals_fundamental_concepts.md

    * SIGCONT: When sent to a **stopped process**, this signal causes the process to **resume**.

-     When sent to a non-stopped process, this signal is ignored.
+     When sent to a non-stopped process, this signal is ignored (discarded by the kernel).

-   * SIGEMT: In UNIX systems generally, this signal is used to indicate an implementaion dependent hardware error.
-On Linux, this signal is used only in the **Sun SPARC** (An architecture) implementation.
-The suffix `EMT` means `emulator trap`, an assembler mnemonic on the Digital PDP-11.
+   * SIGEMT: In UNIX systems generally, this signal is used to indicate an implementaion dependent hardware error. **On Linux, this signal is used only in the Sun SPARC (An architecture) implementation.** The suffix `EMT` means `emulator trap`, an assembler mnemonic on the Digital PDP-11.

    * SIGFPE: This signal is generated for certain types of arithmetic errors,